lgitp9000/lgitp9000/README.md

-🚀 On a journey to learn JS atm.
+🚀 On a journey to learn HTML, CSS, & JS atm.
-    🚀 Pet project: Build a GitHub clone.
+    🚀 Pet project: Build a website from scratch.
         🚀 Pet Pet Project: Have fun.
               🚀Long-Term Goal: Get a new job as a frontend dev.